rajnishkumar13500/Codeclause-Internship/README.md

 # codeclause
-In order to make these website work run :
+In order to make these website work run these commands:

  # npm install
  # npm start